Relationship with Our Customers

 Human Rights Policies

 The Unipres Group values the Universal Declaration of Human Rights adopted by the United Nations, the Core Labor Standards by the International Labor Organization (ILO), and other international standards.
 We conduct our businesses in ways that respect the human rights of anyone we work with, including cooperative companies and business partners.
 We established our human rights policies in November 2018 with the aim of raising the human rights awareness of each Unipres Group employee.
 The human rights policies have been translated into multiple languages and applied to all of our global sites.
+In addition, we have linked “Basic Policy for Human Rights” with “UNIPRES CSR Guidelines for Suppliers” to make it known to all of our suppliers.
+We also encourage our business partners to comply with this policy.

 Cultivating a Global Workforce